basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 #### Sync

-{{#1.4.0+}}
-This parameter defines how new key/value data is placed in the recovery log.
-The recovery log is only used if the Riak program crashes or the server loses power unexpectedly.
-The parameter's original intent was to guarantee that each new key/value was written to the physical disk before LevelDB responded with `write good`.
-The reality in modern servers is that many layers of data caching exist between the database program and the physical disks.
-This flag influences only one of the layers.

-Setting this flag to `true` guarantees that the write operation will be slower, but it does not actually guarantee that the data was written to the physical device.
-The data has likely been flushed from the operating system cache to the disk controller.
-The disk controller may or may not save the data if the server power fails.
-Setting this flag to `false` allows for faster write operations and depends upon the operating system's memory-mapped I/O conventions to provide reasonable recovery should the Riak program fail, but not if server power fails.
-{{/1.4.0+}}
 {{#1.4.0-}}
 If set to `true`, the write will be flushed from the operating system buffer cache before the write is considered complete.
 Writes will be slower but data more durable.